edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedCDevelopers.md

 sudo apt-get install libpaho-mqtt
 ```

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the C SDK now supports MQTT and Redis implementations of the EdgeX MessageBus

 CMake is required to build the SDKs.
 Version 3 or better is required.
 You can install CMake on Debian by running:
 ``` bash
 sudo apt-get install cmake